 Newspaper advertising, along with ad campaigns targeted to television stations (traditional or cable) also fall into the paid-media category.

 Incumbents seeking reelection or a different political office can attract coverage by just doing their job.
 The candidates will debate a bill, visit constitutes, get invited to meetings and participate in other events.

 The Iowa Caucus, being the first primary of the presidential season, helps to set the course.
 The candidates do a lot of personal campaigning, holding rallies, giving speeches and attending other public events.
 However, their positions on the various issues are usually defined by the televised debates, which for the candidates is free media.

 The Iowa Caucus, scheduled for February 1, provides a window into paid media verses earned media.
 Paid media most likely will come out on top, with ample spending on telephone banks, billboards, direct mail efforts and commercial time on local television and radio stations.

 According to the www.iowacaucus.bc website, it is estimated that the candidates will spend $20 million to $30 million this year in Iowa.
 This is not a record amount, but the smaller field of viable

 Democratic candidates has led to a reduction in expenditures.

 While free media is an option, it is somewhat unpredictable.
-By the time the third or fourth primary is held after the Iowa caucus, the candidates will be concentrating on paid media, which can range from yard signs, bumper stickers, voter-registration drives and other similar events, to advertising on local television station.
+By the time the third or fourth primary is held after the Iowa caucus, the candidates will be concentrating on paid media, which can range from yard signs, like the Yard signs from super cheap signs, bumper stickers, voter-registration drives and other similar events, to advertising on local television station.

 And TV is getting more expensive.
 That’s because the major network stations now compete with the growing number of cable stations, the Internet and paid media to cover more markets, thus increasing the cost of campaigning.